Bad Vilbel station: History

+From 2017 until 2024, two tracks exclusively for the S-Bahn were added between Frankfurt-West and Bad Vilbel, what required to move the original tracks too.
+The new tracks were opened for regular traffic on February, 19, 2024.

 Platforms

 Bad Vilbel station has an extensive system of tracks.
 Five platform tracks (four through tracks and a bay platform) are available for passenger traffic.
 Renovation of the platforms to achieve barrier-free accessibility began in 2012.
 There are also several tracks without platforms for freight traffic.